Study funding by boar hunting

 The company should also provide environmental protection jobs and income for young people.
 “The communities are very poor,” says Joe: “So there was hardly any headwind when I implemented my plans”

 Hikes and bush camp

 His company, Te Ureweratreks, now offers various hiking tours through the National Park where visitors can learn the local fauna and flora as well as the history and culture of the Tuhoe, a bushcamp and a tree planting project.

 "We offer tours from 45 minutes to four or five days," explains Joe.
-"People sleep on the way in tents or huts that we built.
+“People sleep on the way in tents or huts that we have built.
 We take care of the food.
-Some tours are also done with horses. "
+Some tours are also done with horses. ”

 An entrepreneur who does not want to become too big

-"We're not allowed to be too big either," says Joe: "Personal contact with customers should be maintained, that's an important part of the project."
+"We shouldn't get too big either," says Joe: "Personal contact with customers should be maintained, that's an important part of the project."

 More about the social entrepreneurial approach can be found in the second part of my article.

 Joe's customers come mainly from New Zealand, Europe and the USA.
 He has already tried to acquire in regions like China or India and talked to travel agents there.
 But they would have waved: "Indians and Chinese do not travel!" let the statement be true.